Prostata-spezifisches Antigen

 Lesen Sie unten weiter

-Unexplained symptoms that could be due to advanced prostate cancer - eg, lower back pain, bone pain, unintentional weight loss.
+PSA should be checked if there is a suspicion of prostate cancer.
+This may be because of symptoms that could be due to advanced prostate cancer - eg, lower back pain, bone pain, unintentional weight loss.
+Most men with early prostate cancer are asymptomatic.

 Lesen Sie unten weiter